NautilusTrader

 Step by step:

 1. Fill arrives.
-The ExecutionEngine receives an OrderFilled event from the venue adapter.
+The ExecutionEngine receives an OrderFilled event through the execution pipeline.

 2. Order state updates.
 The engine applies the fill to the order object and writes the updated order to the Cache.